 Listen To Article

-Historically, the earliest traces of Agriculture and Iron that led to the rise of the Bantu Peoples in Africa have been found in the regions of Mesopotamia and the Nile Valley.
+Historically, the earliest traces of modern Man coupled with Agriculture and Iron have been found in East Africa’s Great Lakes and Nile Valley Region.

-Knowledge of Cereals, Animal Husbandry and Iron Smelting spread amongst the Bantu Peoples in the African interior from Mesopotamia via the Nile Valley into East Africa, the Sahara and then into the African Savannah.
+Knowledge of Cereals, Animal Husbandry and Iron Smelting spread from this region into the African interior as people Migrated from this region all the way to the African Savannah.

 Depending on the climatic conditions, either Crop Farming, Animal Husbandry or both were adopted by the African or Bantu Peoples that began the Nile Valley Civilization.

-In the Rainforest Equatorial Regions root crops like Yams were predominant, with cereals being more common amongst East and Southern Africa Bantu Peoples.
+In the Rainforest Equatorial Regions root crops like Yams were predominant, with cereals being more common amongst East and Southern African Bantu Civilization Peoples and Nations.

-Population growth was followed by larger more settled communities and greater food security amongst the Bantu Peoples.
+Population growth was also followed by larger more settled communities and greater food security.

 This departure from a Nomadic lifestyle to a more settled lifestyle by the Bantu Peoples would have an impact on Social relationships, organisation and Culture.

-Agriculture’s main effect was the emergence of specialization amongst the Bantu Peoples.
+Agriculture’s main effect was the emergence of specialization.

-It was no longer necessary for the Bantu Peoples to allocate all the Labour within Society to Hunting and Gathering as people could be fed from the surplus produced from Farming.
+It was no longer necessary for people to allocate all the Labour within Society to Hunting and Gathering as people could be fed from the surplus produced from Farming.

-New skills emerged amongst the Bantu Peoples such as Blacksmiths and Traditional Healing emerged, coupled with the blossoming of an early Barter trade economy and Religion all of which would form the basis of a new Civilization which would culminate in the High Civilization of a Unified Upper and Lower Egypt.
+New skills emerged amongst the Nile Valley Bantu Peoples such as Blacksmiths and Traditional Healing, coupled with the blossoming of an early Barter trade economy and Religion all of which would form the basis of a new Civilization which would culminate in the High Civilization of a Unified Upper and Lower Egypt.

-The Bantu Peoples group of Languages also flourished during this period, spreading from the Niger-Congo region all the way down to Southern Africa.
+The African group of Languages also emerged and flourished during this period, spreading from the Niger-Congo region all the way down to Southern Africa.

-With the formation of a new Bantu Society built on Agriculture and Iron, accompanied by a distinct language coupled with changing Social and Economic relations, the Bantu Peoples had stepped onto the scene, and the modern African had emerged.
+With the formation of a new Society built on Agriculture and Iron, accompanied by a distinct language coupled with changing Social and Economic relations, Iron Age Man had stepped onto the scene.

-As the Iron Age and Agriculture flourished, Bantu Peoples relationships based on Kinship, Ethnic and Political identity would coalesce and inform the Bantu Consciousness with concepts of Extended Family, Tribe and Chiefdom that would form the bedrock of African Society across the entire African Continent.
+As the Iron Age and Agriculture flourished, relationships based on Kinship, Ethnic and Political identity would also coalesce and inform the Nile Valley African Consciousness with concepts of Extended Family, Tribe and Chiefdom that would form the bedrock of African Society across the entire African Continent.

-In time, the new foundations of Bantu Peoples Society settled, and strong Political entities emerged in response to the need to negotiate Political Power in order to maintain access to the means of production like land within Iron Age Society.
+In time, the foundations of African Society settled, and strong Political entities emerged in response to the need to negotiate Political Power in order to maintain access to the means of production like land within Iron Age Society.